WildCoastSolutions/CommandLine/README.md

 ## Parsing

 Call `args.Parse` with `argc` and `argv` to parse the command line.
-Parse will print an error message and return false if parsing failed.
+Parse will print an error message and return false if parsing fails.
 It can fail for the following reasons:

 * an argument/flag was given that wasn't specified in the Args constructor
 * a required argument/flag wasn't given